 The Quick Answer

-Polishes should not be used on ceramic coated cars.
-Polishes contain abrasives which will remove or at the very least, degrade the ceramic coating.
+A ceramic coated car cannot be polished unless the intention is to remove it.
+Polishes contain abrasives which will damage the ceramic coating.
 To fix minor scratches and swirl marks in the coating, use a non-abrasive solution such as CarPro Essence Plus to repair the coating.

 Polishes Will Remove or Degrade the Coating